Unmanned combat aerial vehicle

 The combat drone has a length of 12.2m, height of 4.1m, wingspan of 20m, and a maximum take-off weight of 5,500kg.
 It has the capability to take-off and land on a runway.

-The dual artificial intelligence avionics system integrated into the platform helps in improving signal processing, sensor fusion and situational awareness in real time.
-Advanced features of the Turkish unmanned platform include cross redundant ground control station architecture, fully automatic and semi-automatic flight modes, as well as unique flight control and avionics architecture.
+The combat UAV is equipped with a triple redundant flight control system.
+The dual artificial intelligence (AI)-powered avionics system integrated into the platform helps in improving signal processing, sensor fusion and situational awareness in real time.
+Advanced features of the Akinci UCAV include fully-automatic and semi-automatic flight modes, as well as unique flight control and avionics architecture.

-Other payloads that can be carried by the UCAV include Cirit missile, mini smart munition Bozok, mini smart munition MAM-L, mini smart munition MAM – C, L-UMTAS missile, MK-81, MK-82, MK-83 guided bombs (JDAM).
-The UCAV can also be armed with Gokdogan and Bozdogan air-to-air missiles, wing assisted guided bomb MK-82, and stand-off missile SOM-A.
+The weapon payloads that can be carried by the drone include Cirit missile, mini smart munition Bozok, MAM-L (thermobaric), MAM–C (high-explosive), long-range anti-tank missile system (L-UMTAS) missile, MK-81, MK-82, MK-83 guided bombs (JDAM).
+The UCAV can also be armed with Gokdogan and Bozdogan air-to-air missiles, wing-assisted MK-82 guided bomb, and SOM-A stand-off missile.